 Representatives from the Guild of Students have been engaged in the drafting of this Agreement.
-This Access Agreement is considered at a number of senior University committees which include formal representation from the Guild of Students, including the Vice-President (Welfare).
+This Access Agreement is considered at a number of senior University committees which include formal representation from the Guild of Students, including the Vice-President (Education).
 The initiatives and activities detailed in this document are formulated following extensive evaluation of student feedback.
-For instance, the University developed the "Students with Children" Welcome and Orientation event following feedback from the Student Parents and Carers' Group.
-The "Student Survival Guide" was written by students for students, and many of our students are ambassadors who actively contribute to our range of outreach and WP activity.
-Our financial support package is informed by evaluation and student feedback, as well as findings from financial surveys.